mkrasnova/log_analyzer/README.md

 # NGINX Log Analyzer

-The script analyzes the log with the most recent date and generates a html-report with statistics on the time of requests.
+The script analyzes the log with the most recent date and generates a html-report with statistics on the time of requests

 ## Getting Started

-You need to install Python 3 to run log analyzer script.
+You need to install Python 3 to run log analyzer script

 ### Installing